Google Ads Guide – How to Set up an Account & Campaigns

 Google Ads Guide Landing Pages

-Managing your Google AdWords campaign
+Managing your Google Ads campaign

-With the AdWords platform, you can manage numerous campaigns and base them each on different data, if you wish.
+With the Google Ads platform, you can manage numerous campaigns and base them each on different data, if you wish.
 When you create a campaign, for example, you can target users based on their income, gender, age, etc., and creating a highly-targeted campaign may give you higher click-through rates and conversions.

 If you have a product or service which appeals to both teenagers and adults, for example, you may want to run concurrent campaigns, with each one targeting teenagers and adults separately.
-With separate ads and target-specific landing pages, this could be an effective way of reaching your target demographic via different Google AdWords campaigns.
+With separate ads and target-specific landing pages, this could be an effective way of reaching your target demographic via different Google Ads campaigns.

 Creating your ads

 Whether you opt for witty lines, inspiring copy or tempting text, you want your ads to grab the user’s attention and keep hold of it.
-Google AdWords do have character limitations and there isn’t must space, so simple tends to work best.
+Google Ads do have character limitations and there isn’t must space, so simple tends to work best.

 Keep your message on target and relevant, so that the user knows exactly what you’re saying.
 In addition to this, place a clear call to action in the ad so that the user is encouraged, persuaded or enticed into clicking on your ad, rather than anyone else’s.